Bark painting: History

+Description and interpretation

-Bark paintings are based on sacred designs that include abstract patterns and designs (such as cross-hatching in particular colours) that identify a clan, and also often contain elements of the Eternal Dreamtime.
+Bark paintings are based on sacred designs that include abstract patterns and designs (such as cross-hatching in particular colours) that identify a clan, and also often contain elements of the eternal Dreamtime.
 Sometimes the elements of a story are obvious—such as men or animals—but sometimes the elements are symbolic.
 What appears to the tourist as a series of wavy lines punctuated by dots may actually be telling a complex Dreaming story describing the path of a creator spirit and events that happened along the way.

-An uninitiated man or woman is only allowed to paint outside stories, the sort of story that might be told to a child.
-An initiated man can paint an inside story, which is restricted knowledge.
+An uninitiated man or woman is only allowed to paint "outside" stories, the sort of story that might be told to a child.
+An initiated man can paint an "inside" story, which is restricted knowledge.
 Thus, a painting may be displayed in an exhibition, or put up for sale, but the artist, although having the right to paint the story, does not have the right to tell the story to another person.
 Alternatively, the story behind the painting may be one that may not be told to an uninitiated person.
-As buyers often want a story to go with the painting, this puts the artist in an unenviable position.
-The buyer may therefore receive a watered-down or distorted version of the story.

-Most of the following is based on Morphy (1991), where far more detail may be found, and refers specifically to the Yolngu paintings from Yirrkala, although the same principles generally apply elsewhere.

-Non-indigenous people who, like Morphy, have spent years studying the subject, still have an outsider's view and rely analogies.
+Non-Indigenous people who, like Howard Morphy, have spent years studying the subject, still have an outsider's view and rely on analogies.
 The Yolngu language and culture has words and concepts that are unfamiliar to non-indigenous cultures, which makes understanding the art form difficult.
 The following explanation only describes the physical aspects.

+Components

 A bark painting consists of several components, not all of which may be present in an individual painting, and that are generally applied in the following order: